AliceO2Group/O2Physics/Tutorials/PWGUD/README.md

 - [UDTutorial_02a.cxx](https://github.com/AliceO2Group/O2Physics/tree/master/Tutorials/PWGUD/UDTutorial_02a.cxx)
 - [UDTutorial_02b.cxx](https://github.com/AliceO2Group/O2Physics/tree/master/Tutorials/PWGUD/UDTutorial_02b.cxx)

-During the tutorial session we will talk about the tasks and implement some modification.
+During the tutorial session we will talk about the tasks and implement some modifications.
 However, to test whether your installation is working fine you can run the first example as is by executing the following commands

 > \> copts="--configuration json://UDTutorialsConfig.json -b"